Arena Park Shopping Centre

 Arena Park Shopping Centre is a shopping park in Coventry, England.
 It is located in the north of the city and adjacent to the boundary with the Nuneaton and Bedworth district of Warwickshire.
-It was constructed at the same time as the neighbouring Coventry Building Society Arena, from which it takes its name.
+It was constructed at the same time as the neighbouring Coventry Building Society Arena where Coventry City play at, from which it takes its name.
 It was built upon the site of the former Foleshill Gasworks which encompassed the area of the Shopping Centre and the arena.
-It is owned by Tesco Stores Limited.
+It is owned by Tesco plc.
 It is sometimes mistakenly referred to as Arena Shopping Park.

 Transport

 The shopping park can be accessed from the A444 Phoenix Way, which links it to Coventry city centre, Bedworth, Nuneaton and the M6 Junction 3.

 The Shopping Centre is served by a number of bus routes, some serving the bus hub at the southern edge of the site, and some serving the site from Longford Road (B4113).
 The routes serving Longford Road are those connecting Coventry with Bedworth, Nuneaton, Atherstone or Leicester and other parts of the city; these are also operated by Stagecoach in Warwickshire or National Express Coventry.
 The routes serving the bus hub in the centre link it with the city centre and other suburbs, routes 78 and 78A connect it to University Hospital Coventry, and are operated by Arriva Midlands.

 The centre is also located adjacent to Coventry Arena railway station, which is served by one train per hour in each direction to Nuneaton and Coventry, with southbound trains continuing to Kenilworth and Leamington Spa.
 The station is situated to the north-west of the site, with the railway line passing between the shopping centre and the arena.